norswap/autumn/doc/autumn/guide/basic-parsers.md

 - Most parser match or fail depending on the text directly after the current input position.

 - Some parsers take other parsers as input, which they invoke as part of their own invocation.
 We call these parsers *parser combinators* and the parser they take as parameter their *sub-parsers*.

-- We sometimes say a parser *matches* or *consumes* **\<thing\>**, where **\<thing\>** is anything that can refer to part of the input text right after the input position.
-This means that if the parser finds the thing right after the input position, it succeeds and advances the input position past that part of the input; otherwise it fails.
+- We sometimes say a parser *matches* or *consumes* **\<thing\>**, where **\<thing\>** is anything that can occur right after the input position.
+If the parser finds the thing right after the input position, it succeeds and advances the input position past that part of the input; otherwise it fails.
 Here are a few examples:

     - *parser X matches the string 'hello'*
     - *parser Y matches an alphanumeric character*